What is Spaced Repetition?

 - Review Notifications When reviews are due, a banner notification appears at app startup.
 Simply click "Review now" to open the review panel.

-- Review Panel Accessible anytime from the View menu under "Review".
+- Review Panel Accessible anytime from [View]→[Review].
 The "Due" tab shows items needing review today; the "All" tab shows every review item.
+The "Due" tab displays a progress bar (4 dots) for each item: completed reviews are green, the current review is orange, and future reviews are gray.

 - Retrieval Practice In the review panel, notes are hidden by default.
 Try to recall the content first, then click "Show memo" to verify — leveraging scientifically proven retrieval practice.